tassosho/mimic2/README.md

 1. Install Python 3.

 2. Install the latest version of [TensorFlow](https://www.tensorflow.org/install/) for your platform.
-For better performance, install with GPU support if it's available.
+For better Performance, install with GPU support if it's available.
 This code has been tested on tensorflow 1.8.

 3. Install requirements:
    ```